 - DWR staff prepared an analysis using the current stream flow numbers and forecasted flows for the irrigation season, which presumptively ends on November 1st, 2023.
 The focus of the analysis was to determine which ditches might be the calling priorities throughout this period.
 A similar analysis was completed for the irrigation month of April 2024, using average conditions because a reliable 2024 winter forecast is not yet available.
-The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through very junior rights on the Alamosa. - These agreements for ditches that are likely to be the calling rights on the Alamosa for the 2023 irrigation season and April 2024, could possibly account for ±60 acre feet of the depletions owed.
-This amounts to 68%, of the ±88 acrefeet of depletions owed. - Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on the Alamosa during the non-irrigation season at this time.
+The Subdistrict has secured forbearance contracts with numerous ditches ranging from the No. 1 priorities through very junior rights on the Alamosa River. - These agreements for ditches that are likely to be the calling rights on the Alamosa for the 2023 irrigation season and April of 2024 could possibly account for 450 acre feet of the depletions owed.
+This amounts to 81%, of the 556.3 acre-feet of depletions owed during that time. - Non-Irrigation Season: The Subdistrict is not obligated to pay depletions on the Alamosa during the non-irrigation season at this time.